galaxy-genome-annotation/docker-galaxy-genome-annotation/README.md

 ## Users & Passwords

-The Galaxy Admin User has the username ``admin@galaxy.org`` and the password ``admin``.
+The Galaxy Admin User has the username ``admin@galaxy.org`` and the password ``password``.
 If you want to create new users, please make sure to use the ``/export/`` volume, otherwise all data will be removed whenever the container is restarted.

 ## Reproducibility of Your Search Results